Rakeshvanam6868/Snipix/.github/Contribution Guide/CONTRIBUTING.md

 If you have any questions, feel free to reach out to the maintainers.
 You can find our contact information in the `README.md` file or open a discussion in the repository.

-Thank you for contributing to SnipSavvy!
+Thank you for contributing to Snipix!